 - 1. Generate a logical token to use to protect the Junior Security Officer's key. - 2.
 Write one or more shares of this token onto software tokens - 3.
 Create a new key pair, - 4.
 Give the private half an ACL that permits Sign and UseAsSigningKey. - 5.
-Give the public half an ACL that permits ExportAsPlainText - 6.
-Export the private half of the Junior Security Officer's key as a key blob under this token. - 7.
+Give the public half an ACL that permits ExportAsPlainText

+- 6. Export the private half of the Junior Security Officer's key as a key blob under this token. - 7.
 Export the public half of the Junior Security Officer's key as plain text. - 8.
-Create a certificate signed by the nCipher Security officer's key includes the hash of this key as the certifier - 9. authorizes the actions GenerateKey, GenerateKeyPair nCipher supply a graphical user interface KeySafe and a command line tool new-world that automate these steps.

-10. authorizes the actions GenerateLogicalToken, WriteShare and MakeBlob, these may be limited to a particular module key.

-11. Give the Junior Security Officer the software token, any pass phrases used, the key blob and certificate.
+Create a certificate signed by the nCipher Security officer's key includes the hash of this key as the certifier - 9. authorizes the actions GenerateKey, GenerateKeyPair - 10. authorizes the actions GenerateLogicalToken, WriteShare and MakeBlob, these may be limited to a particular module key. - 11.
+Give the Junior Security Officer the software token, any pass phrases used, the key blob and certificate.